electron/governance/wg-community-safety/leave-policy.md

 ## When notified that an Electron maintainer has begun their leave of absence

 * If that maintainer is a Slack Owner or Admin, change their account type in Slack to Full Member.
-* If that maintainer is an Admin of the @electron organization on GitHub, reduce their permissions to Write.
+* If that maintainer is an Owner of the @electron organization on GitHub, contact the Infrastructure Working Group and request their permissions reduced to Member.

 ## When notified that an Electron maintainer has returned from their leave of absence